Search Knowledge Base by Keyword

 Who can access corporate records?

-Every jurisdiction has their own rules with respect to who may receive access to records of the corporation.
-Members of the public, shareholders, directors and creditors often have the right to access certain records of the corporation upon request.
+Every jurisdiction has its own rules with respect to who may receive access to the records of a corporation.
+Members of the public, shareholders, directors, and creditors often have the right to access certain records of the corporation upon request.
 Failure to provide such access may lead to a fine of up to $5,000 and potentially imprisonment (although this is very rare).

 Corporate law services

-The ALL IN incorporation package available at allincorporated.ca includes registered office and records address services from Twin River Law LLP.
-This includes acting as the registered office and records address for one year following incorporation, preparing and filing the first year’s corporate annual return and preparing annual resolutions of the directors and shareholders to be effective on the first anniversary date of the corporation.
+The Standard and Pro incorporation packages available at allincorporated.ca each include registered office and records address services from All In Business Law.
+This includes acting as the registered office and records address for one year following incorporation, preparing and filing the first year’s corporate annual return, and preparing annual resolutions of the directors and shareholders to be effective on the first anniversary date of the corporation.